open-toolchain/simple-helm-toolchain/README.md

 - **/chart /your-app-name  (must)** -- the Helm Chart used to deploy this application, CI pipeline will automatically update it to reflect latest image build

 It implements the following best practices:
-- NOT YET - perform unit tests prior to building a container image (could be revisited to only occur after, or using a multistage build)
 - sanity check the Dockerfile prior to attempting creating the image
-- build container image once, and stage it through various Kubernetes environments (staging and prod, but could be further expanded by cloning pipeline stages)
+- build container image on every Git commit
-- use a private image registry to store the built image, automatically configure access permissions for target cluster deployment using tokens than can be revoked
+- use a private image registry to store the built image, automatically configure access permissions for target cluster deployment using API tokens than can be revoked
 - check container image for security vulnerabilities
 - use a Helm chart to conduct the deployment of each release
 - use an explicit namespace in cluster to insulate each deployment (and make it easy to clear, by "kubectl delete namespace <name>")